sudo-self/Rpi-shairport-sync/CONFIGURATION FLAGS.md

 # Configuration Flags
-When the application is being built, the *compilation configuration options* determine what capabilities are included in Shairport Sync.
+When the application is being built, these flags determine what capabilities are included in Shairport Sync.
 For example, to include DSP capabilities – needed for a loudness filter – you would include the `--with-convolution` flag in the list of options at the `./configure ...` stage when building the application.